micolous/cfsprinter/README.md

  * On Windows, the Python win32all package.  http://sourceforge.net/projects/pywin32/
  * On Firefox, the cmdlnprint extension.  http://sites.google.com/site/torisugari/commandlineprint2

+## Getting It ##

+The source code for the program is available at https://github.com/micolous/cfspager/

+A git repository of the latest code is available at git://github.com/micolous/cfspager.git

 ## Configuration ##

 Configuration is done in pagerprinter.ini.
 There is an example configuration